chloe-shin/Rock-Paper-Scissors/README.md

 # CoderSchool FTW - * Rock Paper Scissors Game by ReactJS *

 Created with love by: Chloe Shin
-Please check my game at: https://chloe-game-chuonchuon.netlify.com
+Please check my game at: https://chloe-rock-paper-scissors.netlify.com

-## Code Reviews

-This code was reviewed by Charles and Loi.

-## Required User Stories : Please check what I have done
+## Accomplished requirements : Please check what I have done
-- [x] I have at least three code reviews from others.
+- [x] User can see three buttons labeled Rock, Paper, Scissors.
-- [x] The user can move their character with the arrow keys.
+- [x] User can press one of the buttons to make their choice.
+- [x] User faces a computer who also makes a choice from Rock, Paper or Scissors.
+- [x] User can see text indicating that they've won, lost, or tied.
-- [x] The user can see a monster.
+- [x] User can see either green/red depending on whether or not they've won.
-- [x] The monster is placed at a random location within the game boundaries.
-- [x] The user can catch a monster by moving their character to the same location as a monster.
-- [x] When the user catches a monster, a new monster is placed randomly upon the screen.
-- [x] The user can see the numbers of monsters she has caught.
-Every time she catches a monster, the number should increment by one.
-- [x] The user can access this game from the internet (e.g. using Netlify).
+- [x] User can see a game history which lists the rounds played so far and outcome.
-- [x] The code has been reviewed by at least one other person, using Pull Requests on GitHub.

-## Optional User Stories

-- [x] Custom styling: the developer has replaced the images for the main character, monster, and background with something of her choice.
-- [x] The user cannot move her character off the screen.
-- [ ] The user sees a few different types of monster each time a new monster is spawned.
-- [x] The monster moves around on its own each frame, and the user must chase it.
-- [ ] The map has "obstacles", such as trees, which block the user from moving through the space occupied by the obstacle.
+## Advanced requirements
-- [ ] The user can hear sound effects upon movement and upon catching a monster.
+- [ ] User can only play the game once they've pressed a button titled Start.
-- [ ] The user hears background music during the game.
-- [ ] The user can see their high score.
+- [ ] User can sign in and have their name attributed to the victory.

-The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the page!
+- [x] User can see the prompt colored correctly based on the outcome of the game.
+If player has won, "Victory!" is green.
+If player has loss, "Defeat!" is red.
+If the result is a tie, the text remains black.
+- [ ] User sees "flawless" victory behavior in the game.
+If the user/computer wins the first 3 rounds in a row, they've achieve a flawless victory.

 ## Time Spent and Lessons Learned

 Time spent: around 10 hours spent in total.

 ## Describe any challenges encountered while building the app.
-The biggest challenges I encountered is understanding the code.
+The biggest challenges I encountered is understanding the logic of the coding and new function called - useState.
-There are many built-in function I didnt know and also I needed to spend a lot of time to understand whole code logic.
-I was struggling a lot for letting monster moving around.

 ## License